psychoinformatics-de/psychoinformatics-www/content/pages/index.rst

 </img/wolfenbuettler_schaufenster_20181020.png>`_.

-The use of complex natural stimuli in the lab's human imaging studies plays a role in this `half-hour SWR2 radio feature on animal experiment in medical research <https://www.swr.de/swr2/programm/sendungen/wissen/medizin-ohne-tierversuche/-/id=660374/did=22367746/nid=660374/1xjzwct/index.html>`_ (2018; about 4min from the ~11 min mark).
+The use of complex natural stimuli in the lab's human imaging studies plays a role in this `half-hour SWR2 radio feature on animal experiments in medical research <https://www.swr.de/swr2/programm/sendungen/wissen/medizin-ohne-tierversuche/-/id=660374/did=22367746/nid=660374/1xjzwct/index.html>`_ (2018; about 4min from the ~11 min mark).

 The 2016 extension of our `studyforrest <http://studyforrest.org>`_ dataset has received wide-spread media attention: `"Hirndatenbank lockt internationale